How to Remove Wallpaper (Top Tips and Tricks)

 A scoring tool is used to make small holes and grooves in the old wallpaper that you want to remove.
 This should make it easier to remove from the surface.
 However, you need to be very careful when you use a scoring tool as it can cause significant damage to your wall.
 If you apply too much pressure you may damage the plaster underneath the wallpaper.
 This is especially important if you are working with drywall due to its fragility.

 Take your time when you use a scoring tool and you should get great results.
 You can buy cheap scoring tools like the one above from most D.I.Y. stores.
 For many home projects, you might find that you don’t even need a specific tool to score the wall.
-Alternatively, you could use cheap stripping knife.
+Alternatively, you could use a cheap stripping knife.
 Take the knife and make small cuts across the wallpaper.
 Just make sure that you’re not cutting into the wall itself.
 Avoid using heavy duty tools as this will increase the likelihood of you damaging the surface underneath.

 What Type of Wall Do I Have?